potomak/legion/README.md

 ## Development Status

 The Legion framework is still under heavy development.
 Right now I'm working on the rebalancing functionality, and I haven't started on the data replication part yet.
-The plan for data replication is encode the partition state into a graph-based CRDT, with nodes representing individual requests.
+The plan for data replication is to encode the partition state into a graph-based CRDT, with nodes representing individual requests.
 The signature for the user-implemented requests is pure, i.e. it is not in the IO monad, so unless the user does something